SaladCloud Blog

 BOB: To recap what we’ve discussed so far: containerization technology arose from a desire to maximize investments into network infrastructure.
 Developers adopted virtual machines to confront the fixed constraints of the hardware lifecycle.
 Now they can buy bigger pieces of hardware, run a few different services on them, and effectively share a redundant, lower-level OS layer through containers.
 You said that orchestration is the next step.
 Could you explain that?

-To go back to a dated example: IT personnel used to sign into a console and set things up manually.
+To go back to a dated example, IT personnel used to sign into a console and set things up manually.
 If you needed three running machines, someone would actually dial into the client to make it happen.
 It wasn’t an ideal solution, so we decided to automate more of that process.
 That’s what we mean when we refer to “orchestration.”

-A virtual machine is analogous to a container in that, on their own, neither provides much in terms of orchestrating how this thing is going to run.
+A virtual machine is analogous to a container in that, on its own, neither provides much in terms of orchestrating how this thing is going to run.
 When you take something physical, with a lot of tangible constraints, and something abstract—like an application that needs to scale to “X” number of users—you need some way to connect those dots.
 You still need a higher-level power that manages those clustered resources.

 That can mean different things.
 Do you need multiple copies of that software across so many boxes?
 Is that even possible for a particular software, given how it’s been developed?
 Even if it can be distributed, you’ve still got to determine the use case.
 Is this architecture principally for scaling, or are you adding redundant clusters to keep things up and running when something goes down?
 Large companies began to invest in workflow orchestrations to configure and drive their systems toward such predetermined use cases.

-BOB: You’re referring to containizered images.
+BOB: You’re referring to containerized images.

 Right.
 To do that, you bake the code, its dependencies, and rules for how it should run into an executable image—which is sort of like a glorified ZIP file.
 Containerized images are immutable, meaning they should run the software exactly the same way, no matter where they end up—or at least provide a high likelihood of doing so.
-Software developers bake the code and its underlying operating system configuration into a file that can be deployed in any environment, whether it’s being shipped off to run on AWS servers or to a node on the Salad network.
+Software developers bake the code and its underlying operating system configuration into a file that can be deployed in any environment, whether it’s being shipped off to run on AWS servers or to a node on the SaladCloud network.

 On our network, that image may have access to different GPUs and CPUs, depending on what hardware our users have purchased.
 There are also differences between a home ISP and Amazon’s fiber interconnects.
-But if you’re concerned with the performance of that software package, the image will execute the same way on Salad as it will on something like AWS.
+But if you’re concerned with the performance of that software package, the image will execute the same way on SaladCloud as it will on something like AWS.

 What exactly does a product like Docker do to enable orchestration?

 Docker emerged as one of the biggest players in the space just a few years ago.
-They weren’t the first, but they attained early commercial success, and made a name for themselves among open-source developers with an orchestration protocol called Swarm.
+They weren’t the first, but they attained early commercial success and made a name for themselves among open-source developers with an orchestration protocol called Swarm.
 It went beyond the basics of pulling and executing the image—the code, its dependencies, and rules for how you wanted it to run—and allowed you to distribute hardware resources across a collection of containers that ran as a “cluster” in a larger software set.

 Swarm gained a lot of steam during its early development, but it’s been somewhat overshadowed by Kubernetes, a product that was originally created internally at Google to manage and scale their higher-level systems.
-When Google decided to open-source a version of that software package, Kubernetes really took off in the IT Ops community for its flexibility—not just in terms of how it could do things, but also for its extensibility features.
+When Google decided to open-source a version of that software package, Kubernetes really took off in the IT Ops community for its flexibility—not just in terms of how it could do things but also for its extensibility features.
 You could more or less write your own code and plug it in.
 That’s why most shops turn to Kubernetes for their orchestration needs.
 It’s become the gold standard.

 How do enterprises use containerized orchestration technologies?